Your organization, eye for detail and communication skills make you a valuable asset to any team, and Leadership Tri-Cities wants you on ours.

 Class XXII raised $7,000 to build a new horse stall for Therapeutic Riding of Tri-Cities.
-After more than 200 hours of teamwork, class members gathered at May’s end to unveil the horse stall and a tack room, among other facility improvements, designed to enhance therapeutic experience and access opportunities for those living with disabilities.
+After more than 200 hours of teamwork, class members gathered at May’s end to unveil a new horse stall, refurbished tack room and other facility improvements designed to enhance the therapeutic experience and access opportunities for those living with disabilities.
 Read more at KVEW-TV.

 The graduation for Class XXII and presentation of the Alumnus of the Year Award will be held June 14 at 6 pm at the Three Rivers Convention Center in Kennewick.
 This annual celebration is held to recognize the accomplishments of the graduating class and share results from their class project.